AnshumanRoy/AnshumanRoy/README.md

 - 💼 Current Position: **Tech Intern**
 - 🌱 I'm currently learning: **Frontend Web Development using React.js**
 - 💬 Ask me about: **Django**, **Generative AI**, **Machine Learning**, **Data Science**
-- 📫 How to reach me: Mail me at anshumanroy1707@gmail.com or find me on twitter at https://twitter.com/ErroristUrban
+- 📫 How to reach me: Mail me at anshumanroy1707@gmail.com or find me on Twitter at https://twitter.com/ErroristUrban

 Feel free to explore my repositories for many interesting projects.
 Feedback and constructive criticism is always welcome.